CES 2021 TV preview: 8K, OLED, MicroLED screens remain huge, hype shrinks

 |6%

-Three of the five biggest brands will still show off new televisions at CES two will sit it out.
+Three of the five biggest brands will likely show off new televisions at CES, but two will definitely sit it out.
 Vizio confirmed to CNET that it won't announce any new TVs at CES 2021 -- despite a massive presence in previous years, including 2020.
 Hisense also typically shows off new TVs at CES, but this year a company representative told me new models for the US market would instead be revealed "closer to their availability dates" in 2021.

 Will 2021 finally be the year of 8K TV?
 Probably not.